 Your Real Estate Investment Partner Can Help Select an Intermediary

 Choosing the right QI for your deferred exchange is an important step in the process.
 You want to be as certain as possible that your QI will provide consistent, high-quality service to alleviate any anxiety you may have at any stage of the process.
 Section 1031 is a complicated piece of code, after all.
 And, though they are advantageous to you and other investors, 1031 exchanges can often be overwhelming because of their complexity.

 At CWS Capital Partners, we know how crucial it is to select a trustworthy and respected QI for your 1031 exchange.
 That’s why we work with some of the top QIs in the industry to ensure our clients’ 1031 exchanges go as smoothly as possible.
-Reach out to CWS Capital Partners today to get started with your 1031 exchange.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.

 All investments involve risk including the possible loss of principal.
 You should familiarize yourself with all risks associated with any investment product before investing.

 Advisory services are provided by CWS Capital Partners LLC, a registered investment advisor.